Saint Walpurga: Legacy

-St. Walburga's Abbey is located at Eichstätt.
-Bavaria.
+St. Walburga's Abbey is located at Eichstätt, Bavaria.
 A second Benedictine Abbey of St. Walburga is located in Virginia Dale, Colorado, near the Wyoming border.
-The abbey is home to approximately 20 contemplative Catholic nuns and also has a retreat center.
+The abbey in Colorado is home to approximately 20 contemplative Catholic nuns and also has a retreat center.
 St. Walburg Monastery in Covington, Kentucky, is a community of Benedictine sisters who arrived in Northern Kentucky in 1859.
 Their early teaching efforts later resulted in the establishment and development of Villa Madonna Academy and Thomas More University.

 The Church of St. Walburge, a Catholic church in Preston, Lancashire, England, is a church famous for its spire.
 At 309 feet, the spire is the tallest of any parish church in England, with only the spires of Salisbury and Norwich Cathedrals reaching higher.

 The St. Walburg's Hospital, a 220-bed hospital in southern Tanzania was built in 1959.